-Ever added up all the time you’ve spent Christmas shopping over the years?
+Have you ever added up all the time you’ve spent Christmas shopping over the years?
 (On second thoughts, maybe don’t!)

-Here’s the plan to follow.
+Here’s the plan to follow:

 Step 1: Saturday morning

 Make a list or spreadsheet on your computer of all the people you need to buy a Christmas present for and set a budget for each.
-Then group your giftees into categories; gender and age group works best.
+Then group your giftees into categories; gender and age group work best.

 Have an initial brainstorm, where you write ideas for each person, considering their hobbies and interests.
-You can keep them vague, for example: Mum, something for the garden.
-Brother: DIY stuff.
+You can keep them vague for example: Mum, something for the garden; brother: DIY stuff.
 Where there’s an obvious shop or website that sells the sort of thing you would be looking for, make a note of it.

 If you come up stumped on anyone, ask someone else close to them for any ideas, or simply ask them what they would like.
 It’s better to get them something you know they want than a surprise that they don’t.

 It’s time for some online shopping.
 As you’re probably still in the ideas stage, start by looking at websites dedicated to gifts, such as notonthehighstreet.com, buyagift.com, firebox.com or prezzybox.com.